The Argentine Tango in the Netherlands

-We don’t hide our passion for the Argentine Tango.
-Our multi-cultural heritage and the Netherlands have long had a special bond.
-In recent decades, however, it seems that this heritage is becoming extinct in the Netherlands.
-Worrying and a great pity, in our opinion.
-That is why we like to dedicate ourselves to preservation.
+We don’t hide our passion for Argentine Tango.
+The multi-cultural heritage and the Netherlands have long had a special bond.
+In recent decades, however, it seems that this heritage is dying out in the Netherlands.
+Worrying and very unfortunate, we think.
+That’s why we’re happy to commit to conservation.

-In spite of everything, we are positive and hopeful about the opportunities for Argentine Tango in the Netherlands.
-The growth of our Tango clubs and the start of a multi-day festival are good signals.
-It is the basis on which we will continue to build in the coming years.
+Despite these developments we are positive and hopeful about the chances for Argentine Tango in the Netherlands.
+The growth of our Tango clubs and the start of a multi-day festival are good signs.
+It is the foundation on which we will build in the coming years.

 The Dutch Tangoweek Foundation

-The Dutch International Tangoweek Foundation was founded in 2014.
-In the first phase we worked with the low-threshold Tangoclubs, a concept analogous to a Jazzclub.
-With always the best (international) live music as center of attention.
-Since 2019 this has also grown into a multi-day festival that also attracts a lot of international attention.
+The Dutch International Tangoweek Foundation was established in 2014.
+The first phase worked with the low-threshold Tango Clubs, a concept analogous to a Jazz Club.
+Always containing the best (international) live music as the center of attention.
+Since 2019, this has also grown into a multi-day festival that also attracts a lot of attention internationally.

-The Tangoclubs have been a testing ground since our inception to test our marketing and to offer a stage to our artists.
-The Tangoclubs fill the gap left by the small (world music) stages such as Rasa (Utrecht) and Willem Twee Toonzaal (Den Boch) due to budget cuts.
-They play an important role in our distinctive character and in discovering contemporary Tango talent.
+Since our inception, the Tangoclubs have been a testing ground to test our marketing and to provide a stage for our artists.
+The Tangoclubs fill the gap left by the small (world music) venues such as Rasa (Utrecht) and Willem Twee Toonzaal (Den Boch) due to budget cuts.
+They play an important role in our distinctiveness and in discovering current Tango talent.

-In addition to the board, an advisory board has been set up.
-This board provides solicited and unsolicited advice to the board and the business leader.
-Members of the advisory board are appointed for a period of one year.
+In addition to the board, an advisory board has been established.
+This council provides solicited and unsolicited advice to the board and business leader.
+Members of the Advisory Board are appointed for a period of one year.
 As a result, the foundation always has the knowledge needed to make the projects successful.

-The board of the foundation consists of members who have no interests in the world of Argentine Tango or culture.
-Board members have been selected on the basis of their managerial experience and the ability to supervise our complex processes in the coming years.
+The board of the Dutch Tangoweek Foundation consists of members who have no interests in the world of Argentine Tango or its culture.
+Board members were selected based on their administrative experience and ability to guide our complex processes in the coming years.
 Board members are not paid for their work.

-Our commitment to the protection of the Argentine Tango in the Netherlands led to a patronage for our festival by the Dutch Commission of Unesco in 2019.
+Our commitment to the protection of Argentine Tango in the Netherlands led to a patronage for our festival by the Dutch Commission of UNESCO in 2019.